 Instructions

-- For the tortilla strips, cut the tortillas into ¼-inch strips.
+- Cut the tortillas into ¼-inch strips.
 In a small pan, heat ¼ cup of vegetable oil over medium-high heat.

 - Add the chicken breasts and bring the soup to a boil over high heat.
 Reduce the heat to a simmer and cook uncovered for 20 minutes, or until the chicken is cooked through.